hapax/hapax.github.io/assets/form.md

 So a particle obeys the symmetries associated with empty space, and cannot be split into parts with this symmetry.

+I call this a diamond because although it is hard and indivisible in the sense of representation theory, it is clearly a multifacted, highly organised object.

 #### References and acknowledgments